SoftwareAG/c8y-docs/content/cockpit/smart-rules.md

 **Global smart rules**

   Global smart rules are created in a global context (**Smart rules** page, alarms, data explorer, and so on).
-The rule that created as global monitors whole inventory (any asset type, eg: groups, devices, configurations, applications, etc).
+Rules created as global monitor the whole inventory (any asset type such as groups, devices, configurations, applications).

 {{< c8y-admon-req >}}
 ROLES & PERMISSIONS for global smart rules: